-Under the Scheme, EU nationals and their family members who have been continuously resident for 5 years in the UK should be eligible to apply for Settled Status, allowing them to stay indefinitely in the UK.
-Those who have been resident for less than 5 years should be eligible to apply for Pre-Settled Status, allowing them to stay in the UK until they have reached the 5 year threshold, at which point they may be eligible for Settled Status.
+Under the Scheme, EU nationals and their family members who have been continuously resident for 5 years in the UK may be eligible to apply for Settled Status, allowing them to stay indefinitely in the UK.
+Those who have been resident for less than 5 years may be eligible to apply for Pre-Settled Status, allowing them to stay in the UK until they have reached the 5 year threshold, at which point they may be eligible for Settled Status.

 If a deal is reached, EU nationals and their family members have until 30 June 2021 to apply.
 Family members of UK-resident-EU nationals can join them in the UK after Brexit, or if there is no deal, until 29 March 2022, providing the relationship existed at 31 December 2020.